mulqueenr/mulqueenr.github.io/docs/s3 Data/s3wgs.md

 ---

 # Processing for s3WGS portion of s3 paper.
 This notebook is a continuation of ["s3 Preprocessing"](https://mulqueenr.github.io/s3preprocess/) and details the processing of s3WGS libraries.
-This notebook starts with a merged, barcode-based removal of duplicate, >Q10 filtered bam file which was subset to barcodes >=10K unique reads
+This notebook starts with a merged, barcode-based removal of duplicate bam file.

 {% capture summary %} Initial Files and Directory Structure {% endcapture %} {% capture details %}
 ```bash